nanovazquez/design-first-api-workshop/exercises/exercise-2/README.md

 which will open a browser tab and display the UI, which is served by default in `localhost:3000`.

+:point_right: The code you'll have to manually edit for the UI is in `exercise-2/nodeconf-client-ui/src/App.js` :point_left:

 > Changes you make to the codebase in later steps refresh the UI automatically, so you never need to stop & restart the
 > project.